• Skip to main content

 Chef Tips and Tricks:

-• The reason you want a high-sided saucepan when cooking the vegetables is that the vegetables will have a harder time burning or browning.
-Butter has a very low smoke point but the steam that is created when cooking the vegetables won't evaporate as quickly as it would in a shallow pan.
+• You want a high-sided saucepan when cooking the vegetables because the vegetables will have a harder time burning or browning.
+Butter has a very low smoke point, but the steam created when cooking the vegetables won’t evaporate as quickly as in a shallow pan.

-• Layering the seafood casserole rather than mixing everything together and pouring it into the prepared baking dish allows you to evenly distribute the shrimp within the rice.
-Cooked crab shreds and comes part easily so scattering it over the layers will keep the lump crab intact.
+• Layering the seafood casserole rather than mixing everything and pouring it into the prepared baking dish allows you to evenly distribute the shrimp within the rice.
+Cooked crab shreds and comes part easily, so scattering it over the layers will keep the lump crab intact.

 • To bump up the seafood flavor, substitute one 8-ounce bottle of clam juice for 1 cup of water.